moq-wg/moq-transport/draft-lcurley-warp.md

 Option 1: A receiver MAY start decoding an object before it has been completely received

 Example: sending an entire GOP as a single object.
-A receiver can decode the GOP from the begining without having the entire object present, and the object's tail could be dropped.
-Sending a GOP as a group of not-partially-decoable objects might incur additional overhead on the wire and/or additional processing of video segments at a sender to find object boundaries.
+A receiver can decode the GOP from the beginning without having the entire object present, and the object's tail could be dropped.
+Sending a GOP as a group of not-partially-decodable objects might incur additional overhead on the wire and/or additional processing of video segments at a sender to find object boundaries.

-Partial decoability could be another property of an object.
+Partial decodability could be another property of an object.

 Option 2: A receiver MUST NOT start decoding an object before it has completely arrived